a5kin/genart/studies/making_of/arcs_of_verona/README.md

 4. Semi-transparent floor.
 5. Arcade with the far wall.

 At that moment, reflections were buggy, but I was OK with that.
 Let fix it at the next phase.
 Right now, the generated image is more close to the original, and that's the main goal of the iterative study process.

 ### Phase 4: Bricks' Depth / Corrected Reflections

 ![Arcs Of Verona (Phase 4)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase04.png)

 Arcs' bricks are not flat, so at the next step I added some depth to them.
 For it, I generated third path per each arc (outer, inner + depth).
 The coordinates for the depth path are calculated from the inner path, using common perspective of the scene.
 Then, I rewrote arcs' bricks drawing to make a shading effect for the bricks.
 Outer-inner polygon is filled with the main color (+random tweaks), and inner-depth polygon is a darken version of the same random main color.

 After upper arcs were looking good, I corrected the lower ones (reflections).
 Notice, they are not a flipped version of the upper ones, but rather built keeping the perspective.
 Like they are just a continuation of the columns viewed from the same point.
 I also raised the point of view somewhere to the center of the arc, that put the scene closer to the original observer look.

 And the last at this phase, I added a non-transparent 'street' plane to the floor (the very bottom of the image).

 ### Phase 5: Basic Lighting

 ![Arcs Of Verona (Phase 5)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase05.png)

+To cast more natural light to the scene, I improved the coloring for the arcs by adding few extra parameters to the arc's drawing function.

+First, are two ratios by which lower and upper bricks are lighter/darker than a base arc color.
+I noticed that arcs are lighter at the bottom and darker at the top.
+So, I picked up those two params giving arcs that 'gradient' feeling.
+Note, that each brick is still filled with a solid color.
+And that color still determined by a random Gauss component.

 ### Phase 6: Advanced Lighting

 ![Arcs Of Verona (Phase 6)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase06.png)

+Second, are two ratios for inner-depth bricks coloring.
+I noticed, they are darker at the bottom and lighter at the top.
+So, those parameters are determining how much lightness/darkness should be applied to the main brick's color, in order to produce 3D effect for the inner side.
+No random component applied to the color at this phase, so two sides of each brick has the same 'shade' feeling.

+I also experimented with the function that makes a color lighter.
+Previously, it simply multiplyed RGB components by the same ratio.
+This corrupted the hue and looked not so natural on higher values.
+So, I switched to HLS scheme and played again with each of the 4 ratios, until the resulting picture looked as much closer to the original as possible.

 ### Phase 7: Ceiling